Who’s Drinking All the Modelo?

 That crossover appeal isn’t hypothetical.

-Modelo’s rise *wasn’t just about branding *— it was about reading the map.
+Modelo’s rise wasn’t just about branding.
+It was about reading the map.

 America’s Latino population has grown from roughly 12.5% in 2000 to nearly 20% today.

-Modelo didn’t just catch a demographic tailwind.
+Modelo did not just catch a demographic tailwind.

 But here’s the twist: